alces-software/knowledgebase/docs/source/deployment/deployment-guidelines.rst

 - Start the deployment VM serving installation files to the node (replace slave01 with the hostname of the client node)::

     metal build slave01

+.. note:: If building multiple systems the genders group can be specified instead of the node hostname.
+For example, all compute nodes can be built with ``metal build -g nodes``.

 - The client node can be rebooted and it will begin an automatic installation of CentOS 7